HaNguyenMinhTam/Sales_TimeSeries_Forecasting/README.md

 jupyter notebook

 # Results
-- Forecasting models (SARIMA) have been implemented and evaluated.
+- Time series forecasting models have been implemented and evaluated, including:
+  - **SARIMA(7)** and **SARIMA(30)**: capture trend and seasonality reasonably well but limited in modeling nonlinear patterns.
+  - **LSTM (look_back=7)**: tends to predict around short-term averages, struggling with seasonal fluctuations.
+  - **LSTM (look_back=30)**: shows better ability to follow long-term patterns compared to look_back=7, but still produces smoothed forecasts.

+- Comparative analysis shows that:
+  - **SARIMA** performs better at modeling seasonality and linear trends.
+  - **LSTM** provides flexibility for nonlinear relationships but requires longer look_back windows and additional time-based features.
+  - Both models have limitations when used independently, motivating exploration of hybrid approaches.

-- Exported plots & comparison metrics are stored in the results/ folder.
+- Exported plots and comparison metrics are stored in the `results/` folder for further reference.

 # Bussiness insight
 - ABC Retail can increase staffing and marketing promotions during 10 AM – 1 PM to capture peak sales.
 - Targeted campaigns in San Francisco & Los Angeles can maximize ROI since these cities dominate revenue.
 - Holiday seasons, especially December, should be prioritized with inventory planning and bundled offers.
+- More accurate forecasting models will allow ABC Retail to plan inventory and marketing campaigns with higher confidence.

 # Next Steps
-- Enhance time series forecasting (XGBoost, LSTM).
-- Develop a dashboard (Streamlit/Power BI) for interactive reporting.
+“Explore hybrid models combining SARIMA and LSTM to leverage both linear and nonlinear patterns.”

+“Optimize look_back parameters (e.g., 60–90 days) and add time-based features (month, day of week, holidays).”

 # Author
 HaNguyenMinhTam - Data Analyst Enthusiast